asdf-community/asdf-jetbrains/README.md

 # Set a version globally (on your ~/.tool-versions file)
 asdf global ideac latest

-# Now ideac command is available
+# Now 'ideac' command is available
 ideac
 ```